-New Live Online Training Course – An Introduction To Species Distribution Modelling (SDM) In The Marine Environment, 24th – 27th August 2020
+Live Online Training Course – An Introduction To Species Distribution Modelling (SDM) In The Marine Environment, 19 – 23 September 2022

-GIS In Ecology will be holding a new online training course on species distribution modelling in the marine environment between the 24th and 27th of August 2020.
+GIS In Ecology will be holding a new online training course on species distribution modelling in the marine environment from the 19th to the 23rd September 2022 (exact dates to be announced in due course).
 It will be taught by Dr Colin D. MacLeod, the author of An Introduction To Species Distribution Modelling (SDM) Using QGIS and R and a renowned expert in using species distribution modelling in the marine environment.
 It is aimed at those who want to learn how to integrate GIS into their species distribution modelling projects.
-The course assumes that you have at least a basic knowledge of GIS, and is not aimed at complete beginners (if you are a complete beginner, you can attend our introductory online GIS course which will be held between the 17th and 20th of August 2020).
+The course assumes that you have at least a basic knowledge of GIS, and is not aimed at complete beginners (if you are a complete beginner, you can attend our introductory online GIS course which will be held in August 2022).

 This course will be held using the Zoom video-conferencing platform.
 It will consist of four three-hour sessions, and one session will need to be completed each day.
-However, you will have a choice of completing it between 10:00 and 13:00 British Summer (primarily for those living in Europe, Asia and Africa) or 18:00 to 21:00 British Summer Time (primarily for those living in North and South America) .This choice of time slots for each session allows participants from as wide a range of time zones to participate in the course.
+However, you will have a choice of completing it between 10:00 and 13:00 UK Time (primarily for those living in Europe, Asia and Africa) or 18:00 to 21:00 UK Time (primarily for those living in North and South America) .This choice of time slots for each session allows participants from as wide a range of time zones to participate in the course.

 Each three-hour session will consist of a background talk covering a specific topic, followed by practical exercises based on instructions from one of our workbooks.
 While you are encouraged to remain online during the practical sessions, you can choose to go off-line as you work though the exercises (or if you need to take a break).
 However, if you have any questions, the course instructor will be available for you to ask any questions you wish at any point.